Whether you are a smoker or not, it’s good to know where people can/ cannot smoke in Germany.

 Unlike in the UK, where there is a general smoking ban in all enclosed work places, the law is slightly different in Germany.

 Generally, yes, there is a smoking ban, but what exactly that is depends on the 16 individual states.

 The following is a screenshot from Wikipedia.
 There is so much to see that you can’t read it, but it gives you an idea how each state decides on where there is or might be a smoking ban.
 If you want or need to know more, go to Smoking in Germany or check it out in German: Nichtraucherschutzgesetze in Deutschland (Nichtraucherschutzgesetz = non smoking act)

 Public transport is the only category where there is absolutely no smoking in all states.
-Every other category, like schools, hospitals, prisons, restaurants etc… have a smoking ban but sometimes exceptions for products like 180 Smoke vaporizers prevail for these aren’t detrimental to those around the smokers.
+Every other category, like schools, hospitals, prisons, restaurants etc… have a smoking ban but sometimes exceptions.
 For example, pubs and restaurants may have two rooms, one for non-smokers and one for smokers.
 So, if you smoke and want to visit Germany, you might want to check Wikipedia beforehand to make sure you know what the law is in the area you will be visiting.

 In the meantime, here are some useful words or phrases you might see or hear in Germany:

 - rauchen – to smoke

 - eine Zigarette rauchen – to smoke a cigarette

 - Pfeife rauchen – to smoke a pipe